Question No BD 2:

 - Answer To Accounting Question BD No 1 On Accounts Receivables And Bad Debts

-- Different Methods Of Creating Provision For Doubtful Debts
+- Accounting Treatment For The Increase Or (Decrease) Of Provision For Doubtful Debts